 All of these things made sakura an important part of Japanese culture.
 While we appreciate the beauty, we also know how these flowers have a deep root in many of our nation’s sacrifices and sad stories.

-5. Japan Has An Unbelievable Number of Cherry Blossom Tree Varieties
+Japan Has 100+ Varities of Cherry Blossom Trees

 Can you guess how many cherry blossom varieties are found in Japan?

 Well, there are over 200 species of cherry in Japan, including wild and cultivated types.
 In Tokyo’s Ueno Park alone, there are over 50 varieties, some of which are cultivated through cross-breeding.

 Somei-yoshino (Prunus x yedoensis), a cherry blossom variety, was initially brought to Japan in the mid-nineteenth century.
 1Its cultivation extended across the country from the late 19th century onwards, resulting in it becoming the most common cherry tree species.

 Somei Yoshino has white flowers with a hint of pink.
 And because this tree is mostly found, many people think that cherry blossoms are only pink in color.

 Let me tell you that the color range is much wider and pink is just one of them.

 Cherry Blossoms Aren’t Just Pink in Color

 Most varieties produce white to light pink blossoms, but there are also cherry trees that have dark pink, yellow, and even green flowers.

 Some rare cherry trees, such as the Prunus Ukon have yellow flowers, and Prunus Gyoiko has pale green flowers.